Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### Drinks Menu
-- The drinks menu displays all available foods on the menu
+- All available drink items are displayed
-- Menu is seperated by wines, beers and cocktails
+- Menu is seperated into differnet sections
-- Items can be added via the admin panel in the backend by staff
+- Admin/Authorised users can add, edit and delete items
-- Staff can create, update and delete foods via the admin panel
+- User stories covered:

 <details><summary>See feature images</summary>